Otitis media: Hearing loss

 Children with recurrent episodes of acute otitis media and those with otitis media with effusion or chronic suppurative otitis media have higher risks of developing conductive and sensorineural hearing loss.
 Globally, approximately 141 million people have mild hearing loss due to otitis media (2.1% of the population).
 This is more common in males (2.3%) than females (1.8%).

 This hearing loss is mainly due to fluid in the middle ear or rupture of the tympanic membrane.
-Prolonged duration of otitis media is associated with ossicular complications and, together with persistent tympanic membrane perforation, contributes to the severity of the disease and hearing loss.
+Prolonged otitis media duration is associated with ossicular complications and, together with persistent tympanic membrane perforation, contributes to disease severity and hearing loss.
 When a cholesteatoma or granulation tissue is present in the middle ear, the degree of hearing loss and ossicular destruction is even greater.

 Periods of conductive hearing loss from otitis media may have a detrimental effect on speech development in children.
 Some studies have linked otitis media to learning problems, attention disorders, and problems with social adaptation.
 Furthermore, it has been demonstrated that individuals with otitis media have more depression/anxiety-related disorders compared to individuals with normal hearing.
 Once the infections resolve and hearing thresholds return to normal, childhood otitis media may still cause minor and irreversible damage to the middle ear and cochlea.
 More research on the importance of screening all children under 4 years old for otitis media with effusion needs to be performed.